pschaus/book_lepl1402/source/part4.rst

 In this context, our bank account is the subject being observed.
-In our code, we'll refer to it as the ObservableAccount.
+In our code, this will be modeled by the ``ObservableAccount`` class.
 This account maintains a balance, which can be incremented through a deposit function.

-We require a mechanism to register observers (note: observers and listeners can be used interchangeably) who wish to be informed about deposits.
-The LinkedList data structure is an excellent choice for this purpose: it offers constant-time addition and seamlessly supports iteration since it implements the Iterable interface.
+We require a mechanism to register observers (note: the wordings "observer" and "listener" are synonyms that can be used interchangeably) who wish to be informed about deposits.
+The ``LinkedList`` data structure is an excellent choice for this purpose: It offers constant-time addition and seamlessly supports iterators since it implements the ``Iterable`` interface.
-To add an AccountObserver, one would simply append it to this list.
+To add an ``AccountObserver``, one would simply append it to this list.
-We've chosen not to check for duplicate observers in the list, believing that ensuring uniqueness is the user's responsibility.
+We have chosen not to check for duplicate observers in the list, believing that ensuring uniqueness is the user's responsibility.

 Whenever a deposit occurs, the account balance is updated, and subsequently, each registered observer is notified by invoking its ``accountHasChangedMethod()``, which shares the updated balance.

-It's important to note that the notification order is determined by the sequence of registration because we're using a list.
-However, from a user's standpoint, depending on a specific order is inadvisable.
-We could have just as easily used a set, which does not guarantee iteration order.
+It is important to note that in this specific implementation, the order of notification is determined by the sequence of registrations because we are using a list.
+However, from a user's standpoint, the caller should never make the hypothesis that this order is always used.
+Indeed, one could replace the ``LinkedList`` by another collection, for instance a set, which would not guarantee the same order while iterating over the observers.